 In the 1950s, at the dawn of the computational revolution, scientists were presented with a kind of problem that they had rarely encountered before.
 It was a problem that few had seen coming, and new methods were urgently required to treat it.
 However, in spite of their best efforts, the problem still persists to this very day.
 What exactly was the problem?
 Too much data.

 Around the same time, researchers had begun developing eye trackers in a similar vein to their current, modern form.
-It didn’t take too long for these tools to collide, and the eye tracking heat map was born.
+It didn’t take too long for these tools to collide, and eye tracking heat maps were born.
 These heat maps provide clear and accessible representations of dynamic processes, advancing our understanding of the data at hand.

 But what does a heat map really show?

 You can think of a heat map as a data-driven “paint by numbers” canvas overlaid on top of an image.

 In short, an image is divided into a grid and within each square, the heat map shows the relative intensity of values captured by your eye tracker by assigning each value a color representation.
 Those that are highest in their value – relative to the other present numbers – will be given a “hot” color, while those that are lower in their value will be given a “cold” color.